 If you know you cannot pay your rent, or if your Housing Benefit or Universal Credit claim is delayed, please tell us straight away.
 Do not delay.
 We understand that anyone can have money problems from time to time and we will do our best to help you.
-We will arrange for someone to give you advice or you can get independent advice from Citizens' Advice.
+We can arrange for a member of Choice Financial Inclusion team to contact you.
+However, you can also seek independent advice from Citizens Advice.
 See Useful contacts on page 44.

 If you cannot pay the full amount you owe, we may make an arrangement for you to pay it off gradually.
 This means paying an extra amount with your weekly rent over a period of time until you have paid off all the rent you owe.
 If you have a low income and have not applied for Housing Benefit or Universal Credit Housing Costs, you should apply immediately.